kilrizzy/bootforms/README.md

+##Heads Up!

+I built this package as a helper to make my projects easier, since then I have found a package that seems to do what bootforms aims for and much more.

+I highly recommend taking a peek at [Anahkiasen/former](https://github.com/Anahkiasen/former) to see if this better suits your project

 # Bootforms

 Bootstrap form field generator for Laravel 4.
 Bootforms will add "controls", labels, and "group" html elements to your form fields to make integration with Bootstrap quicker and easier.